Hey-Mentor/apis/README.md

 ## Testing

-Once you correctly have Mongoose running locally on your machine (following the instructions below) run `npm run db:populate` to populate the db with a bunch of fake data for local testing and development work.
+Once you correctly have Mongoose running locally on your machine (following the instructions above),and you have the correct environment variables, you can run `npm run db:populate` to populate the db with a bunch of fake data for local testing and development work.

 Before submitting changes, run the test suite locally via `npm test` to identify any test or linting failures